Skip to content

 objectMapper.registerModule(simpleModule);

-• Common Workaround: Add a public String getIdStr() method and let the frontend retrieve idStr
+• More General Approach: Add a public String getIdStr() method and let the frontend get idStr

 • NOT_EMPTY: Non-empty

-When users need to update fields to empty strings or null, the FieldStrategy needs to be adjusted:
+When you need to update fields to empty strings or null, you need to adjust the FieldStrategy policy:

 • Method 1: Adjust the global validation strategy